 Go with the workflow

-“Workflow automates business processes allowing work to be shared efficiently between workers,” explains Lloyd.
+“Workflow management automates business processes allowing work to be shared efficiently between workers,” explains Lloyd.
 “It matches work tasks with the workers that can best do them.”

 In a higher education admissions setting, this would mean that, after a college application was electronically inputted into the solution, it would be electronically routed to the appropriate staff person.
 That might be based on workload, specialization or any other factor the university decided.